anb2473/_CPP-C-Windows-API-/README.md

 ./a.exe
 ```

 This should create a basic test window.
-From there, you can edit the `render_functions.cpp` file to edit what is rendered on the screen, or the
+From there, you can edit the `render_functions.cpp` file to edit what is rendered on the screen, or the `window_protocol_function.cpp` file to edit how the window events are managed.